Learning Brain vs Survival Brain

 Triggers For Learning and Survival States

-• External triggers: Physical threats, harsh criticism, public embarrassment, chaotic or unpredictable environments, financial turmoil, natural disasters, pandemics, etc.
+• External triggers: It can happen when you experience external triggers like physical threats, harsh criticism, public embarrassment, chaotic or unpredictable environments, etc.

 Navigating Stressful Environments